biosustain/dsp_bulk-sangerseq/README.md

 sudo systemctl start docker
 ```

-Alternatively, Docker Desktop can be started instead.
+Alternatively, Docker Desktop can be started instead (if installed).

 2. In the project directory, activate the virtual environment using command
 ```